 - Radiotherapy to the mouth can make you more likely to get tooth decay after treatment.
-It is important to have ongoing dental checks - If you need to have teeth removed, it is very important that your dentist knows that you have had radiotherapy.
+It is important to have regular dental checks every 3-6 months - If you need to have teeth removed, it is very important that your dentist knows that you have had radiotherapy.